-The tuneup functionality of centos-art.sh script provides the standard way of maintaining files inside the working copy of CentOS Artwork Repository.
+The tuneup functionality of centos-art.sh script provides the standard way of maintaining files inside your working copy of CentOS Artwork Repository.

 Tasks related to file maintainance are repetitive.
 You might find yourself doing them time after time inside the working copy of CentOS Artwork Repository.
-Some of these maintainance tasks do update top comments on shell scripts, create table of contents for web pages, update metadata related to design models and remove unused definitions from design models.
+Some of these maintainance tasks are updating top comments on shell scripts, creating table of contents for web pages, updating metadata related to design models and remove unused definitions on design models.